ColaLife: mid-2010 - 2013

 In 2010, ColaLife's co-founders (Simon Berry and his wife Jane Berry) decided to work full-time for ColaLife to move it from a campaign into a trial phase.
 They short-listed five countries where they considered a trial would be feasible and Zambia was among these.
 They first visited Zambia in October 2010 to gauge interest amongst local actors including Zambia's Ministry of Health.
-Interest was high and two further visits were undertaken in January and May 2011 when a trial plan was finalised and agreed with local partners.
+Interest was high and two further visits were undertaken in January and May 2011 when a trial plan was finalised and agreed upon with local partners.

 On 21 June 2011 ColaLife was granted Charity status (charity number 1142516).
-The co-founders resigned as Directors and handed control to four trustees, subsequently increased to five.
+The co-founders resigned as Directors and handed control to four trustees, subsequently increasing to five.

-During the same period the ColaLife co-founders were invited to join Johnson & Johnson’s internal Innovation Boot Camp.
+During the same period, the ColaLife co-founders were invited to join Johnson & Johnson’s internal Innovation Boot Camp.
 Here they received training and mentoring from Johnson & Johnson staff and personnel from the Antwerp Management School.
 This culminated in an award of $250,000 from the Johnson & Johnson Corporate Citizenship Trust (JJCCT) towards the cost of the proposed trial.

 In October 2011 the ColaLife co-founders moved to Zambia and in November 2011 the UK’s Department for International Development (DfID) agreed to provide the remaining funding to run the trial.

 The nine-month set-up phase for the trial began in December 2011.
 During this period the design of the diarrhoea treatment kit was finalised in consultation with caregivers.
 The kit was branded Kit Yamoyo, meaning Kit of Life in local languages.
 It won the Design Museum’s ‘Product Design of the Year’ in 2013.

 The trial started in August 2012 and ran until September 2013.
 The trial was commissioned by UNICEF Zambia and the Principal Investigator was Dr Rohit Ramchandani then a DrPH Candidate at Johns Hopkins School of Public Health.
-Rohit Ramchandani had contacted the founders in April 2010, offering his services, voluntarily in the first instance.
+Rohit Ramchandani contacted the founders in April 2010, offering his services, voluntarily in the first instance.
 Doctor Ramchandani has gone on to publish the key trial findings.

 The results of the trial were published by the UK's Department for International Development, a co-funder of the trial.
 In the 12 months of the trial, retailers serving the 2 implementation districts, remote rural communities, bought 26,000 diarrhoea treatment kits.
 Diarrhoea treatment rates with Oral Rehydration Salts (ORS) and Zinc increased from less than 1% to 46% and the distance caregivers had to travel to access the medicine was reduced by two thirds (from 7.3 km to 2.4 km).
 The full results were published in Dr Ramchandani's DrPH thesis which was successfully defended in December 2015.

 Both DfID and JJCCT provided limited transitional funding from the end of the trial (Dec 2013) until 2014 while ColaLife sought funding to scale-up the approach in Zambia.